Tanzanite Gemstone Information

 Tanzanite Gemstone and Jewellery Design Ideas Back to Top

-Tanzanite has a relatively good hardness.
+Tanzanite has a relatively good hardness score of 6.5 to 7 on the Mohs scale.
 However, due to its perfect cleavage tanzanite should be worn with care.
 Like diamond and topaz, a single blow could cause tanzanite to split.
 Therefore, extra care should be taken when setting, polishing or cutting tanzanite gemstones.
 Tanzanite is set in both yellow and white precious metals and accented by diamonds in a wide range of Tiffany & Co's tanzanite jewellery designs.
 Tanzanite gemstones may be seen in rings, earrings, necklace pendants, bracelets and brooches.
 A variety of traditional and fancy faceted cuts are used in tanzanite jewellery designs, including fantasy cuts.
 Smooth, unfaceted tanzanite beads are also fashioned into beautiful jewellery, such as can be seen in a Tiffany bracelet from the 2013 Blue Book Collection.
 Tanzanite gemstones have also been carved, such as in the earrings designed by goldsmith Gianmaria Buccellati.
 Tanzanite cabochons are sometimes used for tribal-style and wire-wrapped tanzanite jewellery designs.
 Tanzanite's vivid colour makes it a excellent choice as a jewellery gemstone.

 Note: Buy coloured gemstones by size and not by carat weight.
 Coloured stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamonds by weight in comparison.